 Peter Joseph is the founder of the Zeitgeist Movement, a grassroots, worldwide organization that advocates an alternative economic system based on sustainability, cooperation and human need.
 His most recent book, ‘The New Human Rights Movement,’ delivers a startling exposé about the violent oppression that defines our economic order, while issuing an urgent call for global activism to unite to replace it.
-Abby Martin sits down with Joseph to talk about the contradictions and crises of capitalism and what he advocates to save the future of the planet from catastrophe.
+Abby Martin sits down with Joseph to talk about the contradictions and crises of capitalism and the solutions he proposes in order to avoid future environmental and economic catastrophe.

 Peter Joseph & Abby Martin on Abolishing Capitalism